David Mullin: Education

 Mullin studied archaeology at the University of Bristol, where he completed a Bachelor of Arts degree in 2000 and a Master of Philosophy degree in 2001.
 He went on to conduct research at the University of Reading where he completed a Doctor of Philosophy in 2011.

 Career

 Mullin worked as a volunteer on excavations at West Heslerton, North Yorkshire in 1987 and subsequently on excavations in Chester and Norton Priory during the late 1980s.

-He attended the University of Bristol as a mature student and gained a first class degree there in 2000, going on to complete an M.Phil at Bristol in 2001.During this time he worked for Bristol and Region Archaeological Services, excavating sites across the city.
+He attended the University of Bristol as a mature student and gained a first class degree there in 2000, going on to complete an MPhil at Bristol in 2001.
+During this time he worked for Bristol and Region Archaeological Services, excavating sites across the city.
 Subsequently, whilst working at Gloucestershire County Council, he undertook Phase 1 of the Severn Estuary Rapid Coastal Zone Survey; a study of The Aggregate Landscape of Gloucestershire and an analysis of Richard Atkinson's excavations at Frampton on Severn.